fusionpbx/fusionpbx-apps/zoiper/README.md

-This all adds a one-click install for both the Desktop and Mobile Zoiper APPs in the User Portal.
+This adds a one-click install for both the Desktop and Mobile Zoiper APPs in the User Portal.
 The page is accessible by end users.

 I used the FREE Zoiper OEM account